How to Build a Pergola from a Kit

 When you purchase one of our kits, you’ll receive a packing list with a complete list of kit components, including the number of each type of lumber and hardware pack components, and complete installation instructions.

-*If you’re looking to build a patio pergola kit with more patio coverage, our larger full size pergola kits will include more beams and rafters, 6×6 posts, angle braces, top slats, and hardware pack.
-Optional kit parts include post base trim, post base mounting hardware and Tapcons (for pine kits); and concrete footing form tubes.
+*If you’re looking to build a patio pergola kit with more patio coverage, our larger full size pergola kits will include more beams and rafters, 6×6 posts, angle braces, top slats, and a hardware pack.
+Optional kit parts include post base trim, post base mounting hardware and Tapcons (for pine kits).
+Our covered roof pergola kits also include optional metal roofing in a variety of colors.

 Installation Steps for How to Build an Arbor

 This overview gives you a glimpse of the play by play for how to build a trellis or arbor style pergola that you’ll love for years to come.
 Our border pergolas offer another option for enhancing your backyard living space with a design you can incorporate a hammock or hanging plants.
-This is a pergola DIY for the weekend warrior or a great family project.
+This is a pergola DIY for the weekend warrior or a great family project that you’ll remember for years to come.

 Overview of Pergola Installation Steps